Protestation of 1641: Aftermath

 Following the failure of the 1641 Protestation, the Long Parliament tried two more times to organize an oath of allegiance to King Charles and the Church of England, but they saw the same fate as its predecessor.
 The Long Parliament then turned its focus to Thomas Wentworth, the Earl of Strafford, and accused him of treason and other minor crimes.
 Strafford was beloved by Charles I and the king did not want any sort of punishment against him.
 Not affected by this, John Pym was able to obtain notes from the King's Privy Council where Strafford claimed that Charles I was absolved from the rules of government because he had done his duty and his subject failed on theirs, thus Charles was allowed to use his army that was in Ireland to suppress all revolts against him.
 Soon afterwards, Pym proposed a Bill of Attainder on Strafford to execute him, which after some resistance was approved by the House of Commons and the House of Lords on 21 April 1641.
 Charles I initially refused to sign it, and without his signature Strafford would be safe.
 However, on 10 May, fearing the safety of his family, Charles I signed it and Strafford was decapitated two days later.

 It was hoped that with the execution of Strafford and the Protestation, tensions between Parliament and King would be deescalated, but the opposite occurred.
-Still in May 1641, the Long Parliament passed the Triennial Acts, demanding that Parliament meet at least at every three years, even without a Royal summons.
+Still in May 1641, the Long Parliament passed the Triennial Act 1640 (16 Cha.
+1. c.
+1), demanding that Parliament meet at least at every three years, even without a Royal summons.
 Further, it prohibited any source of increased revenue for the Crown without Parliament consent, such as Charles I's Ship Tax.
 At this time, however, Parliament was still focusing its efforts against bad counselors that were blamed for Charles I's failures, and not the King himself.
 As conflicts escalated, both sides suspected of each other.
 Parliament suspected that Charles I wanted to impose Armianism on them and force them to comply to his royal prerogative by military force.
 Charles and royalists were distrustful and resented by the continuous Parliamentary demands, which they saw as against the king's royal prerogative and position.
 Neither party was able to develop the conflicts further at this point, as the Irish, fearing the imposition of Protestantism in their Catholic land rebelled and that country descended into chaos.
 Soon, rumors began circulating that Charles I was backing the Irish rebels and that he at anytime would turn against Puritans, just as Strafford had suggested, thus spreading panic across the Puritans.